Lee Tae-sung (businessman)

 Lee Tae-sung (born 1978) is a South Korean businessman.
 He is the president and CEO of SeAH Holdings, a Korean mid-size steel conglomerate.
 Lee is also chairman of the board and President at SeAH Besteel Holdings, a major affiliate of the group.

-After his father and late chairman Lee Woon-Hyung died in 2013, he is the largest shareholder in SeAH Holdings, owning a 44.5% of stake.
+After his father and late chairman Lee Woon-Hyung died in 2013, he is the largest shareholder in SeAH Holdings, owning a 44.5% stake.

 Early life and education

-Lee Tae-sung was born on August 11, 1978, in Seoul.
+Lee Tae-sung was born on 11 August 1978, in Seoul.
 He is the eldest son of late SeAH Group Chairman Lee Woon-Hyung and grandson the corporation's founder Lee Jong-deok.
 This makes him a third-generation descendant of the conglomerate.

 In 2000, he majored in psychology and journalism at the University of Michigan and received an MBA from the Business School of Tsinghua.
 Before he started his business career, completed his military service as an active-duty soldier in the ROK Army.